-- 1. The primary EMS responsibility is to provide medical help to a patient or patients.
-The secondary responsibility is to preserve evidence. - 2.
-The entire scene (including roadway, driveway, parking lot, outside areas) may contain evidence, which may be contaminated or destroyed by EMS. - 3.
+- 1. Make certain that law enforcement has been notified or is on scene (preferred). - 2.
+The primary EMS responsibility is to provide medical help to a patient or patients.
+The secondary responsibility is to preserve evidence. - 3.
+The entire scene (including roadway, driveway, parking lot, outside areas) may contain evidence, which may be contaminated or destroyed by EMS. - 4.
 Limit the number of EMS and fire responders entering the crime scene.
-All personnel should enter and exit by one route, taking care not to touch or move anything not directly related to the care of the patient. - 4.
+All personnel should enter and exit by one route, taking care not to touch or move anything not directly related to the care of the patient. - 5.
 Weapons should not be touched or moved by EMS or fire personnel.
-If a weapon presents a real threat or hindrance to patient care, have law enforcement secure it. - 5.
+If a weapon presents a real threat or hindrance to patient care, have law enforcement secure it if possible. - 6.
 The clothing and personnel effects of the patient are evidence.
-If clothing must be removed from the patient to provide care, EMS or Fire should use care to cut around holes or tears in the clothing and not cut through them. - 6.
+If clothing must be removed from the patient to provide care, EMS or Fire should use care to cut around holes or tears in the clothing and not cut through them. - 7.
 EMS and fire personnel are not detectives.
-Searches of the premises should be left up to law enforcement. - 7.
+Searches of the premises should be left up to law enforcement. - 8.
 There should be no cleanup of the scene prior to an "ok" from law enforcement.
-Used dressings, packaging, and other EMS trash should be left in place until after other evidence has been processed by law enforcement. - 8.
-The PCR (patient care report) should reflect the name(s) of all EMS personnel who have physical contact with the scene, including students and riders. - 9.
+Used dressings, packaging, and other EMS trash should be left in place until after other evidence has been processed by law enforcement. - 9.
+The PCR (patient care report) should reflect the name(s) of all EMS personnel who have physical contact with the scene, including students and riders. - 10.
 The PCR should contain only factual information obtained by EMS about the patient and the patient's relationship to the scene.
-The PCR should describe the injuries to a patient and not the apparent cause of those injuries. - 10.
+The PCR should describe the injuries to a patient and not the apparent cause of those injuries. - 11.
 The PCR will become part of the legal record of the incident.